NaTHuber/exploration-notes/README.md

 ## Goals

-- 💡 Explore ideas in a lightweight way
+- Explore ideas in a lightweight way

-- 📚 Consolidate knowledge from courses or readings
+- Consolidate knowledge from courses or readings

-- 🧪 Play with code without the need for it to be complete
+- Play with code without the need for it to be complete

-- ⏱️ Maintain consistent, documented activity on GitHub

 ## Note